braughtg/DCgit/README.md

   * Run once at the beginning of an assignment to produce an editable version of the assignment that is available to the student.

   * Parameters:
-    * _AssignmentID_ : The identifier of the repository in the course organization on GitHub.
+    * _AssignmentID_ : The identifier of the assignment repository in the course organization on GitHub.

   * Error Conditions:
     * If the configuration file has not been updated the script terminates with a suggestion to be sure that _DCgitSetup_ is run prior to use of the other scripts.
     * If the repository does not exist in the course organization the script terminates with a suggestion to check the _AssignmentID_.
     * If the repository already exists in the student's GitHub then the script terminates indicating that the assignment has already been begun and that _DCgitPull_ may be the intended action.
     * If current working directory on the local machine is has the same name as _AssignmentID_ the script terminates indicating that the assignment has already been begun and that _DCgitPull_ may be the intended action.
     * If the current working directory has a sub-directory with the same name as _AssignmentID_ the script terminates indicating that the assignment has already been begun and that changing into the directory and using _DCgitPull_ may be the intended action.

   * Behavior:
     * The student is prompted for their GitHub password.
       * If the password is not valid the script terminates with a message saying the password was incorrect and to try again.
     * The repository is copied from the course organization into the student's GitHub as a private repository.
       * _NOTE:_ The repository is copied rather than being forked because it will be private.
     * The instructor for the course is added as a collaborator on the private repository.
     * The repository for the assignment is cloned to the student's local machine.

 * __DCgitPartnerBegin__ _AssignmentID_ _PartnerGitHubID_
   * Run by the student that did not execute __DCgitBegin__ to be given access to the partner's private repository so that it can be worked on collaboratively.
 A stub repository is also created in the student's GitHub to which the instructor will push the final graded work so that both partners own a copy.

   * Parameters:
-    * _AssignmentID_ : The identifier of the repository in the course organization on GitHub.
+    * _AssignmentID_ : The identifier of the assignment repository in the partner's GitHub.
     * _PartnerGitHubID_ : The GitHub username of the partner for the assignment.

   * Error Conditions: